top of page

 Boiling enough water for one mug of tea costs around just 1 pence.....if you only boil the right amount of water.

-Boiling a full kettle using an ordinary kettle costs around 5 pence.
+Boiling a FULL kettle costs around 5 pence.

-Boiling water on a gas hob using a suitable gas hob cooker works out a little cheaper, under a penny a mug but takes MUCH longer.
+Boiling water on a gas hob works out a little cheaper, under a penny a mug but takes MUCH longer.

-Boiling a kettle on a gas hob too around four times longer than an electric kettle in my experiments.
+I learnt in my experiments that boiling a kettle on a gas hob takes around four times longer than using an ordinary kettle.

 The three questions I wanted to find the answers to were: